Zero Mostel: 1970–1977: Later work and final roles

-In his last decade, Mostel's star dimmed as he appeared in movies that were received with indifference by both critics and the general audience.
+In his last decade, Mostel's star dimmed as he appeared in movies that were received with indifference by both critics and audiences.
 These titles include The Great Bank Robbery and Once Upon a Scoundrel.
 In the 1970s, he often played supporting rather than lead roles.
-His more notable films in these years include the movie version of Rhinoceros (appearing with his Producers costar Gene Wilder), The Hot Rock and The Front (where he played Hecky Brown, a blacklisted performer whose story bears a similarity to Mostel's own, and for which he was nominated for a BAFTA Award for Best Supporting Actor).
-Screenwriter Walter Bernstein loosely based the character of Hecky Brown on television actor Philip Loeb, who was a friend of Mostel.
+He was in Peter Yates's The Hot Rock (1972) and the 1974 film version of Rhinoceros (with Wilder).
+He played Hecky Brown, a blacklisted actor, alongside Woody Allen in Martin Ritt's The Front.
+Screenwriter Walter Bernstein loosely based Brown on television actor Philip Loeb, who was a friend of Mostel.
 On Broadway, he starred in revivals of Ulysses in Nighttown (receiving a Tony nomination for Best Actor) and Fiddler on the Roof.
-He also made memorable appearances in children's shows such as Sesame Street, The Electric Company (for which he performed the Spellbinder in the Letterman cartoons), and gave voice to the boisterous seagull Kehaar in the animated film Watership Down.
+He made memorable appearances in children's shows such as Sesame Street, The Electric Company (for which he performed the Spellbinder in the Letterman cartoons), and gave voice to the boisterous seagull Kehaar in Watership Down (1978).
 He also appeared as a guest star during Season 2 of The Muppet Show, taped during mid-1977 and broadcast after his death.

 Personal life

 Marriages

 In 1939, Mostel married Clara Sverd, and the couple moved to an apartment in Brooklyn.
 The marriage did not last, however, since Clara could not accept the many hours Mostel spent in his studio with his fellow artists, and he did not seem to be able to provide for her at the level to which she had been accustomed.
 They separated in 1941 and divorced in 1944, Clara only agreeing to the divorce in return for a percentage of Mostel's earnings for the rest of his life.
 The arrangement lasted until the mid-1950s.

 Mostel lived in a large rented apartment in The Belnord on the Upper West Side of Manhattan and built a summer house on Monhegan Island in Maine.

-On July 2, 1944, Mostel married secondly Kathryn (Kate) Cecilia Harkin, an actress and dancer, after two years of courtship.
+On July 2, 1944, Mostel married Kathryn (Kate) Cecilia Harkin, an actress and dancer, after two years of courtship.
 The pair met at Radio City Music Hall where she was a Rockette.
 The marriage caused problems in his relationship with his Orthodox Jewish parents: his new wife was not Jewish.
-His mother never met Kate or her grandsons.
-The marriage had problems at times, again mostly due to Mostel's spending most of his time in his art studio.
+His mother never met Kate nor her grandsons.
+The marriage had problems at times, again mostly due to Mostel spending most of his time in his art studio.
 Their relationship was described by friends of the family as complicated, with many fights but having mutual adoration.
 The couple stayed together until Mostel's death; they had two children, film actor Josh Mostel in 1946 and Tobias in 1948.
 Kate Mostel survived her husband, dying in 1986.